fabiopaiva/swz-news-serverless/terraform-main-account/README.md

 * S3 buckets to store Terraform state files
 * DynamoDb Lock tables to lock Terraform state
 * Code pipeline webhook
+* CodePipeline and CodeBuild for Terraform configuring child account

 ## Chicken or the egg dilemma